Hugh Binning: Family

 Since Bothwell Bridge, Hanna had been hiding from the authorities.
 In 1685, Hanna was in Edinburgh where she was found during a sweep for subversives and imprisoned in the Tolbooth of Edinburgh, a combination city hall and prison.
 Those arrested with Hanna were exiled to North America, however, she developed dysentery and remained behind.
 By 1687, near death, Hanna petitioned the Privy Council of Scotland for her release; she was exiled to her family in Ireland, where she died around 1692.

 In 1690, the Scottish Parliament rescinded John's fines and forfeiture, but he was unable to recover his family's estates, the courts suggesting that he had relinquished his claim to Dalvennan in exchange for forgiveness of debt, rather than forfeiture.

 There is little documentation about John after his wife's death.
 John received a small income from royalties on his father's works after parliament extended copyrights on Binning's writings to him.
 However, the income was not significant and John made several petitions to the Scottish parliament for money, the last occurring in 1717.
 It is thought that he died in Somerset county, in southwestern England.

-He died of consumption at the age of 26 on September 1653.
-He was remarkably popular as a preacher, having been considered "the most accomplished philosopher and divine in his time, and styled the Scottish Cicero."
-He married (cont.
-17 May 1650), Mary (who died at Paisley in 1694) and had a son, John of Dalvennan.
-She was the daughter of Richard Simson, minister of Sprouston.
-After John's early death Mary married her second husband, James Gordon, minister of Comber, in Ireland.
-A marble tablet, with an inscription in classical Latin, was erected to his memory by his friend Mr Patrick Gillespie, who was then Principal of the University of Glasgow.
-It has been placed in the vestibule of the present parish church.
-The whole of his works are posthumous publications.